chrisrude/oobabot/README.md

 Persona:

-  --ai-name AI_NAME     Name the AI will use to refer to itself (default: oobabot) --persona PERSONA     This prefix will be added in front of every user-supplied request.
+  --ai-name AI_NAME     Name the AI will use to refer to itself (default: oobabot) --persona PERSONA     This prefix will be added in front of every user-supplied
+                        request.
 This is useful for setting up a 'character' for the bot to play.
 Alternatively, this can be set with the OOBABOT_PERSONA environment variable. (default: ) --wakewords [WAKEWORDS ...]
                         One or more words that the bot will listen for.
 The bot will listen in all discord channels it can access for one of these words to be mentioned, then reply to any messages it sees with a matching word.
-                        The bot will always reply to @-mentions and direct messages, even if no wakewords are supplied. (default: ['oobabot'])
+The bot will always reply to @-mentions and direct messages, even if no wakewords are supplied. (default:
+                        ['oobabot'])

 Discord:

   --discord-token DISCORD_TOKEN
                         Token to log into Discord with.
-For security purposes it's strongly recommended that you set this via the DISCORD_TOKEN environment variable instead, if possible. (default: None) --dont-split-responses
+For security purposes it's strongly recommended that you set this via the DISCORD_TOKEN environment variable instead, if possible. (default: ) --dont-split-responses
                         Post the entire response as a single message, rather than splitting it into separate messages by sentence. (default: False) --history-lines HISTORY_LINES
                         Number of lines of chat history the AI will see when generating a response. (default: 7)